ankile/book-tracker/README.md

-# The Stupid-Simple book tracker
+# The Stupid-Simple Book Tracker

 > The solution is located at [book.ankile.com](https://book.ankile.com).